-Still Store input sources can be selected using the Local Aux panel.
+Still Store input sources can be selected using the Local Aux panel or from the Input Source menu, top center of Playback screen (see the Kalypso User Manual for more information).

 - 1. Select a Still Store output on the Still Store menu. - 2.
-Press the Still Store bus delegation button on the Local Aux panel. - 3.
-Press the button for the desired source on the Local Aux panel source selection bus.
+Turn on monitoring. - 3.
+Press the Still Store bus delegation button on the Local Aux panel.

+4. Press the button for the desired source on the Local Aux panel source selection bus.

-The Still Store supports split keys set up on the Local Aux panel.
+Note Still Store supports split keys set up on the Local Aux panel.